How to create a website with WordPress in 2021

 Now it’s nice that we have an SSL certificate, but our website doesn’t do anything with it yet.
 We still have to do two things.
-We need to indicate that everything should run through an HTTPS connection and it would be nice if everything in the database of WordPress would also be right with HTTPS in the URL.
+We need to indicate that everything should run through an HTTPS connection, and it would be nice if everything in the database of WordPress would also be correct with HTTPS in the URL.

 Forcing HTTPS connection

-On this page you can specify at the server level that everything should run over an HTTPS connection.
+On this page, you can specify that everything should run over an HTTPS connection at the server level.
 This setting overrides your website.
 The only thing you have to do is to turn it on.
 You do this by setting the option to “blue” under HTTPS Enforce, as shown in the image above.

-To have everything set up perfectly, we still need to make a small change on our brand new WordPress website.
-It’s best to do this right away, because otherwise you’ll have to do some technical work in the database to really switch all the URLs to HTTPS.
-When you do it right now this is fortunately not necessary.
+To have everything set up perfectly, we still need to make a small change to our brand new WordPress website.
+It’s best to do this right away because otherwise, you’ll have to do some technical work in the database to switch all the URLs to HTTPS.
+When you do it right now, this is fortunately not necessary.

-In other words, it’s time to finally log in to our website.
+In other words, it’s time to log in to our website finally.
 Yes!